nilostolte/Vector-Art/Viva Zapata/README.md

 ### Mexican Hat

-It comes from this image dowloaded form the internet:
+It comes from this image dowloaded from the internet:

 <p align="left">
   <img src="https://user-images.githubusercontent.com/80269251/157078417-c540b29c-c3c4-48a0-a27b-4b51de88fb5d.jpg">